chubin/wttr.in/README.md

     $ curl wttr.in/London
     $ curl wttr.in/Moscow

-You can use 3-letters airport codes if you want to get the weather information about some airports:
+Use 3-letters airport codes in order to get the weather information at a certain airport:

     $ curl wttr.in/muc      # Weather for IATA: muc, Munich International Airport, Germany
     $ curl wttr.in/ham      # Weather for IATA: ham, Hamburg Airport, Germany

-If you want to specify a location that is not a city/town's name, but a name of some geographical location (e.g. it can be a site in a city, a mountain name, a special location etc.) you should place `~` before its name.
+If you want to use some geographical location (not just a town or a city) (e.g. it can be a site in a city, a mountain name, a special location, etc.) you should place `~` before its name.
 That means the location name should be looked up before:

 	$ curl wttr.in/~Vostok+Station